Ty-Fitz/Pandi-hull/README.md

 Has space for smaller batteries that fit the standard case.

-I have only tested it as a FDM 3d print, so obviously use your best judgement for having one manufactured.
+I have only tested it as a FDM 3d print, so use your best judgement for having one manufactured.

+plans:
+narrower (no battery) version
+knuckhull